 We found a spot on this vehicle along the pressure line where the power steering fluid was leaking.
 This was caused by metal that had rotted.

-Step 6: Another area that you can check is behind the bellows boot.
+Behind the bellows boot is another area that you can check.
 Pull the boot backward by taking off any clamps that might be holding it in place.
 This will reveal a rack seal.

-Step 7: Take a peek inside the boot and rack seal.
+Take a peek inside the power steering rack to see if power steering fluid is leaking.
+Look inside the boot and rack seal.
 If it’s leaking, you’ll have to replace the power steering rack.
 In our case, the seal was fine in this vehicle.

-A power steering stop leak is one way to fix a leaking power steering system.
-However, most stop leak products only last for a short while.
+A power steering stop leak is one way to fix a leaking power steering system, but most stop leak products only last for a short while.
 They are also not designed to repair serious damages.

-On this particular vehicle, we decided to flash out the entire power steering system, replace the rotted pressure line, and add new power steering fluid.
-If you need to replace something in your power steering system, you can visit our website at 1aauto.com for high-quality replacement parts.
+On this particular vehicle, we decided to flush out the entire power steering system, replace the rotted pressure line, and add new power steering fluid.

 Steps to replace the power steering pressure line

 Step 1: Start by cleaning the working area using the car parts cleaner.